vzhirnov/post_json_fuzzer/README.md

 POST JSON Fuzzer is suitable in everyday work:
 * for a developer who needs API checks for the slightest changes in the code (for example, 2K checks in ~ 2 minutes).
 Unit tests have already been written, but additional system or integration testing is needed
 * for a QA engineer or a test engineer to automate those API checks that are done by hand.
 At the same time, solutions like Postman or Burp Suite are not suitable, or they don’t like it (with all due respect to these wonderful products), or their functionality is redundant for urgent tasks.
 At the same time, I would like to see a declarative description of the test suite in a concise form
 * if you have your own opinion on how to test the API, and do not want to use fuzzers, which are more complicated and may not find the right issue.
-You want to write your own scripts (strategies) for each JSON parameter (sets, mutations, random data in the right places, etc.)
+You want to write your own fuzzing scenarios for each JSON parameter (add datasets, mutations, random data in the right places, etc.)
 * if you need somke tests in the pipeline
 * if you need an additional fuzzer that is easier to adjust for spot checks